ngs-docs/angus/rmarkdown_rnaseq.md

 ## Citation Styles

-**Citation Sylte Language (CSL)** is an XML-based language that identifies the format of citations and bibliographies.
+**Citation Style Language (CSL)** is an XML-based language that identifies the format of citations and bibliographies.
 Reference management programs such as Zotero, Mendeley and Papers all use CSL.

 Search for your favorite journal and CSL in the <a href="https://www.zotero.org/styles" target="_blank">Zotero Style Repository</a>, which currently has >8,000 CSLs.
 Is there a style that you're looking for that is not there?